 10 Knives That Would Make Crocodile Dundee Proud

 “That’s not a knife …” In 1986, Paul Hogan (no kin to Hulk Hogan) uttered quite possibly the most famous quote in the entire knife industry.
 Indeed, Crocodile Dundee was a man’s man (who was manlier than most men).
-From the Australian Outback, Mr. ...
+From the Australian ...

 10 Outdoor Survival Skills That Everyone Should Master